RESEARCH STARTER

 Following his father's death in 2002, Ambani took control of Reliance after a division of the company with his brother.
 He embarked on ambitious projects to meet India's energy needs and support local economies, including building the world's largest oil refinery.
 Ambani's influence extends beyond business; he is seen as a symbol of modern Indian capitalism, inspiring many in the country.
 Personally, he is married to Nita Ambani, and together they have three children, all of whom have taken on roles within the family business, continuing the legacy of Reliance Industries.

 As the chairman and largest shareholder of Reliance Industries Limited, Ambani greatly expanded the company, which had been founded by his father.
-In October 2007, he briefly topped the list of the world's wealthiest people, becoming the first Indian to claim that title.
-As of April 2024, Ambani is the richest person in Asia and the eleventh richest person in the world, with an estimated net worth of $116.5 billion.
+In October 2007, he briefly topped the list of the world’s wealthiest people, becoming the first Indian to claim that title.
+In 2026, Ambani ranks as the richest person in Asia and held nineteenth position on the list of top billionaires in the world with an estimated net worth of $101.4 billion.

 Early Life